Universal WaSH Access for Women Living with HIV/AIDS

 Throughout her life journey a vulnerable woman living with poor WaSH access at home, at school and in healthcare facilities, is faced with challenges and risks that disproportionately affect her health and wellbeing.
 At the time of pregnancy and childbirth she is more likely to die from simple, preventable causes associated with poor WaSH conditions that most in the developed countries take for granted.
 In adulthood the effects of repeated early childhood infections related to poor water and sanitation are evident in the complications that lead to mothers dying during pregnancy.
 Even at the time of delivery she is at risk of infection through poor hygiene and contaminated surfaces.

-Dr. Jean Chamberlain of Save the Mothers, who spends 8 months of the year in Uganda, explains,
+Dr. Jean Chamberlain of Save the Mothers, who spends 8 months of the year in Uganda, explains, [quote]“The lack of WaSH provisions, are numerous and cannot be ignored when addressing the health and wellbeing of mothers and their babies living in WaSH constrained settings”.[/quote]

 For a woman living with HIV/AIDS, the risks and challenges arising from poor access to WaSH are not confined to her own life journey, but extend to the health and wellbeing of her child.
 For mothers who bear the double burden of poor WaSH provisions and HIV/AIDS, the risk of adverse maternal health outcomes are too great for their struggles to be ignored.